Act of Contrition: Irish version

 O my God, I am heartily sorry for having offended Thee: and I detest my sins most sincerely because they displease Thee, my God, Who art so deserving of all my love for Thy infinite goodness and most amiable perfections: and I firmly purpose by Thy holy grace never more to offend Thee.

 Nigerian version

 “O my God, because You are so good, I am truly sorry that I have sinned against You and by the help of Your grace, I will not sin again.”

 Ghanaian version

-In Ghana, we say "O my God, because You are so good.
-I am very sorry for haven offended You and by the help of Your Holy Grace, I will not sin again."
+"O my God, because You are so good.
+I am very sorry for having offended You and by the help of Your Holy Grace, I will not sin again."

 Other formulas for acts of contrition

 Sacrosanctum concilium (the Constitution on the Sacred Liturgy) called for the revision of the Rite of Penance so that it more clearly express both the nature and effect of the sacrament.
 Consequently, the Rite of Penance was revised in 1973.
 The revised rite offered several possible options for making an Act of Contrition.
 One may choose one of the general formula prayers or other prayers of contrition.

 The following are some formulas for acts of contrition that differ more considerably from the Latin text given above.